COMSYS/http2-conext-push/README.md

 # http2-conext-push
-This repository contains source code , results, and links to additional material used in *Is the Web Ready for HTTP/2 Server Push?* by T.Zimmermann, B. Wolters, O. Hohlfeld, and K. Wehrle, to appear in the proceedings of the 2018 International Conference on emerging Networking EXperiments and Technologies (CoNEXT).
+This repository contains source code, results, and links to additional material used in *Is the Web Ready for HTTP/2 Server Push?* by T.Zimmermann, B. Wolters, O. Hohlfeld, and K. Wehrle, to appear in the proceedings of the 2018 International Conference on emerging Networking EXperiments and Technologies (CoNEXT).

 ## HTTP/2 and Server Push
 This work is partly based on our previous HTTP/2 Server Push adoption and QoE studies.
 You can find live adoption measurements and a brief overview at https://push.netray.io/